AntonUBC/kaggle_wnv_prediction/README.md

 will be used for saving predictions.

 - run ```/kaggle_wnv_virus_prediction/ensemble/ensemble_submission.py``` to generate the file of predictions in csv format.
 You can submit obtained predictions [here](https://www.kaggle.com/c/predict-west-nile-virus/submissions/attach).
- Moreover, you can produce 4 different types of predictions with this script: 2 versions of data (baseline, baseline plus added features) times 2 submission versions
- (with and without manual adjustment of 2012 probabilities).
-In addition, you may choose to bootstrap Neural Net predictions setting ```bagging=True``` in the beginning of the script.
+ You can choose between 4 different submission types by combining any of the 2 data versions with 2 submission versions as was described earlier.
+In addition, one may choose to bootstrap Neural Net predictions setting ```bagging=True``` in the beginning of the script.
 Be careful to not set too large number of bootstrap repetitions providing your Theano is configured for GPU.

 ### Dependencies